- Take Classes

 What are the geographic limits for eligibility?

-Are previous MediaMaker and/or Producers Institute participants eligible?
+Are previous MediaMaker Fellows and/or Producers Institute participants eligible?

 Yes.
-As long as the project itself is new to MediaMaker.
+As long as the project itself is new to the National MediaMaker Fellowship.

 What stage of the project should an applicant have attained before submitting?

-Do I have to have a fiscal sponsor to apply to MediaMaker?
+Do I have to have a fiscal sponsor to apply?

-No. MediaMaker is an in-kind package of training, services, equipment and facilities, consultation, and support.
+No. The MediaMaker Fellowship is an in-kind package of training, services, equipment and facilities, consultation, and support.
 The stipend is given to you as a participant and is not itself a grant.
-If you are accepted to the MediaMaker program and need a fiscal sponsor in order to obtain other trants, BAVC may consider you for BAVC’s fiscal sponsorship program.
-BAVC only fiscally sponsors projects that we have some other affiliation with through our creative programs.
+If you are accepted to the MediaMaker program and need a fiscal sponsor in order to obtain other grants, BAVC may consider you for fiscal sponsorship.

 Who is on the review committee?